 A Study In Scarlet

-Warfarin, a drug that started life 70 years ago as a rat poison, remains one of the most important treatments for heart disease and stroke.
+Warfarin, a drug that started life as a rat poison, is one of the most important treatments for heart disease and stroke.
 But for all its success the anticoagulant remains as dangerous as its origin suggests.

 On April 4, 1951, a 22-year-old military inductee stumbled into a U.S. naval hospital in Philadelphia.
 Doubled over with acute back and abdominal pain, he could barely walk.
 As nurses tried to secure him to a gurney, his nose began to bleed profusely; a flood of red spilled over his clothes.
 After several hours doctors managed to stabilize him, but they couldn’t figure out what had caused the bleeding.
 Some suspected he had been poisoned.
 But with what?
 And by whom?